 The AQF Qualifications Issuance Policy, the AQF Qualifications Pathways Policy and the AQF Qualifications Register Policy are integrated into the AQF specifications for each AQF qualification type.

 The title ‘Master of …’ is the title used for the Masters Degree.
 The AQF Qualifications Issuance Policy permits the use of an alternative title for Masters Degree (Extended) qualifications for six professions as an exception to the rule.
-Permission must be sought from the AQF Council for the addition of any other professions, using the policy and the process included in the Requirements for permission to use alternative title for AQF Masters Degree (Extended).
+There are specific requirements for permission to use alternative title for AQF Masters Degree (Extended) that need to met.
+View or download these requirements.